VIDEO: Virgin Atlantic has withdrawn the last 3 Airbus A340-600 aircraft from its fleet

 Delayed plane?
 Flight canceled? >>Claim compensation now<< for the flight

 delayed or canceled!
 You can get up to € 600!

 Coronavirus outbreak negatively affects the entire aeronautical industry and global tourism.
 Every day, airlines cancel flights, close routes, hold aircraft on the ground.

-Also due to the Coronavirus outbreak, Virgin Atlantic has rushed to withdraw the last 3 Airbus A340-600 aircraft from its fleet.
-The last Virgin A340 left the fleet on March 8, operating the commercial flight Lagos-Murtala Mohamed - London Heathrow.
+Also due to the Coronavirus epidemic, Virgin Atlantic hastened the withdrawal of the last 3 Airbus A340-600 aircraft from its fleet.
+The last A340 Virgin left the fleet on March 8, operating the commercial flight Lagos-Murtala Mohamed - London Heathrow.

 The last 3 Airbus A340-600 Virgin aircraft

 Virgin Atlantic A340-600 G-VFIT aircraft he was 13.8 years old.
 It was delivered in 2006, from Toulouse directly to the Virgin Atlantic Airways fleet.
 It was configured in 3 comfortable classes: 45 seats in Business, 38 seats in Premium and 225 in Economy (308 seats in total).
 The same configuration is found on the other 2 A340-600 aircraft (G-VNAP and G-VWIN), which left the fleet in February and March 2020.

 Unfortunately, A340 aircraft are increasingly rare at airports around the world.
 In September 2019 I published a top 10 of airlines with A340 in fleets.

 Virgin Atlantic Airways currently has a fleet of 4 x Airbus A350-1000, 7 x Boeing 747-400, 17 x Boeing 787-9 Dreamliner.
 And it also has controls for 8 x A350-1000 and 14 x Airbus A330-900neo.